Email Rabbi Benson at Rabbi.Benson@nsjc.org

 Rabbi Aaron Benson, his wife Isabel Smith, and sons Montgomery, Redford, and Pierce are happy to be a part of the NSJC family.

-Since coming to North Shore Jewish Center, Rabbi Benson has enjoyed teaching the synagogue’s Bar and Bat Mitzvah class, numerous adult education offerings, and getting to know the members of the community.
+Rabbi Benson has fostered a great love for NSJC in the years since 2013 when he arrived.
+He has enjoyed teaching the synagogue’s Bar and Bat Mitzvah class, numerous adult education and youth offerings, working with the professional staff and lay people on programming, fundraising and building strong communal bonds.
 He is also learning to cultivate a connection to his wife’s family heritage as Mets fans.

 Rabbi Benson is a graduate of the University of Illinois at Urbana-Champaign.
 He was ordained by the Ziegler School of Rabbinic Studies at the American Jewish University in 2003.

-From 2008 to 2011 he was rabbi of the East Brunswick Jewish Center, in East Brunswick, New Jersey.
-While there he served as head of the Rabbinic Advisory Cabinet of the Solomon Schechter Day School of Raritan Valley as well as serving as a trustee for the New Jersey Region of the Rabbinical Assembly.
-Rabbi Benson also taught in the Interfaith & Conversion Outreach Education Program of the New Jersey Rabbinical Assembly.
-He was active in the East Brunswick Interfaith Clergy Council and was an appointee to the Mayor of East Brunswick’s Ethics Committee.
-He also served as a chaplain for the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+In both of his previous positions he took an active role in the larger Jewish and non-Jewish communities, serving on the board of the Pacific Southwest Region of the Rabbinical Assembly, the Rabbinic Advisory Cabinet of the Solomon Schechter Day School of Raritan Valley, serving as a trustee for the New Jersey Region of the Rabbinical Assembly, on the East Brunswick Interfaith Clergy Council and as a chaplain for the Bureau of Alcohol, Tobacco, Firearms and Explosives.